-All five of Carlos's top 5 finishes on the PGA Tour have come between mid-September and late-November.
+Six of Carlos's seven top 5 finishes on the PGA Tour have come between mid-September and late-November.
 Indeed, his win at the Houston Open came in early November.
 He's a player to watch towards the end of the year.

 Goes best when fresh

-Carlos's best finishes in each of the past three calendar years have come following a week off.
+Carlos's best finishes in each of the past four calendar years have come following a week off.

 Carlos has yet to be involved in a playoff.